gustavlrsn/freewriter/README.md

   - [X] pick username on login if you don't have one
   - [X] username route to 'You' page
   - [X] swap out all uses of name to username
+  - [ ] add daily goal to User page, and to graph!
   - [ ] change username in edit profile
   - [ ] login with username OR email
   - [X] see any users profile page on his/her route